-Planning on doing Nag Tibba trek on your own?
-Here is a complete guide.
+Planning on doing Nag Tibba on your own?
+Here is everything you need to know

 The Himalayas are one of the best classrooms for budding mountaineers and explorers.
 The amount of skills you learn while trekking is unbelievable.
-You don’t just learn how to survive in the mountains, but you also learn a whole lot about teamwork and the threshold of your inner strength.
+You don’t just learn how to survive in the mountains, but also a whole lot about teamwork and the threshold of your inner strength.

-And, here is everything you need to keep in mind in order to do this trek on your own.
+Now, let’s get to the real stuff!
+Here is everything you need to keep in mind in order to do this trek on your own.

-1. Know the trail inside out: Now this is where your experience comes in.
+Now, this is where your experience comes in.
 You are going to be your own guide for the next few days, on a trail unknown to you.
 Do your research well.
-Even if you hire a local guide, try taking the lead and only take the guides help if you feel you are going the wrong way.
+Even if you hire a local guide, try taking the lead and only take the guide’s help if you feel you are going the wrong way.

 A. Pick your route: